Machine-learning approaches to dispersion measure estimation for fast radio bursts: Results and Discussion

 Figure~\ref{fig:ErrorDistributionhistogram} illustrates the average results through histograms of absolute DM-prediction errors for the three models.
 The horizontal axis represents the absolute error $|\Delta \mathrm{DM}|$ (in pc\,cm$^{-3}$) for the test set, obtained by excluding the highest and lowest predictions for each sample across the six folds, and the vertical axis shows the number of test samples in each error bin on a logarithmic scale.
 The baseline CNN exhibits the broadest distribution, with a gradual decline toward higher errors and a small but noticeable tail extending to a maximum error of $42.7~\mathrm{pc\,cm^{-3}}$ (not shown in the plot).
-It also produces the largest number of extreme outliers (66 points out of 10,000 test samples), defined by $|\Delta \mathrm{DM}|>2.8$~pc\,cm$^{-3}$.
-The ResNet-50 histogram is markedly narrower, with only a few large-error events (5 outliers) and a lower maximum error of $4.5~\mathrm{pc\,cm^{-3}}$.
+It also produces the largest number of extreme outliers (113 points out of 10,000 test samples), defined by $|\Delta \mathrm{DM}|>2.2$~pc\,cm$^{-3}$.
+The ResNet-50 histogram is narrower than the baseline CNN, with fewer large-error events (14 outliers) and a lower maximum error of $4.5~\mathrm{pc\,cm^{-3}}$.
 The hybrid CNN--LSTM displays the steepest fall-off, with the highest concentration of predictions near the low-error bins and a maximum error of $15.7~\mathrm{pc\,cm^{-3}}$.
-Although the hybrid model exhibits more outliers than ResNet-50 (15 versus 5) and a larger maximum error ($15.7~\mathrm{pc\,cm^{-3}}$ versus $4.5~\mathrm{pc\,cm^{-3}}$), its substantially higher concentration of very low-error predictions results in smaller MAE and RMSE values.
-These progressively sharper peaks and reduced outlier counts correspond to the decreasing MAE listed in Table~\ref{tab:test_summary}, confirming the performance improvement with increasing architectural depth and temporal modelling.
+Although the hybrid model exhibits more outliers than ResNet-50 (23 versus 14) and a larger maximum error ($15.7~\mathrm{pc\,cm^{-3}}$ versus $4.5~\mathrm{pc\,cm^{-3}}$), its substantially higher concentration of very low-error predictions results in smaller MAE and RMSE values.
+These progressively sharper peaks and the increasing concentration of low-error predictions correspond to the decreasing MAE listed in Table~\ref{tab:test_summary}.
+This indicates that the improvement in performance is driven primarily by a higher density of very accurate predictions, despite small variations in the number of outliers.